-Performance Standard Performance Requirements 3.9 Hospital Safety - Article 5, Section 5.02 4.5% total performance penalty for this Group. a.
-Expectation: Contractor shall report rates of the five selected Hospital Acquired Conditions (HACs) for each Exchange network hospital, as defined in Attachment 7, Article 5, Section 5.02, (based on clinical data), in its annual Application for Certification starting with baseline in Application for Certification for 2017.
-Performance Levels: Contractor does not report rates on HACs: 2% penalty Contractor reports rates on specific HACs, and engages non-reporting hospitals to begin tracking specific HAC rates: 2% credit b.
+Performance Standard Performance Requirements 3.9 Hospital Safety - Article 5, Section 5.02 4.5% total performance penalty for this Group.
 Expectation: Contractor shall adopt a payment strategy that by January 1, 2019 places at least two percent of payment to hospitals for Exchange enrollees at-risk for quality performance and increases incrementally to at least six percent by January 1, 2023.
 Contractor may structure this strategy according to its own priorities, with the exception that if the Contractor uses a readmissions measure, it shall not be the only measure.
 Contractor shall report its strategy for promoting and rewarding better quality care at hospitals and its progress on adoption of the payment strategy in its annual Application for Certification.
-Performance Levels: Contractor reports no hospitals in Exchange network(s) contracted based on new payment strategy: 2.5% penalty Contractor reports less than 20% of hospitals in Exchange network(s) contracted under new payment strategy: no penalty Contractor reports 20% or more of hospitals in Exchange network(s) contracted under new payment strategy: 2.5% credit
+Contractor and the Exchange will establish a mutually agreed upon performance goal which will be documented in the Contractor's Quality Improvement Strategy.
+Performance Levels: Contractor reports no increase from previous year in number of hospitals in Exchange network(s) contracted based on new payment strategy: 4.5% penalty Contractor reports increase of hospitals in Exchange network(s) contracted under new payment strategy, but increase does not meet pre-determined performance goal: no penalty Contractor reports increase of hospitals in Exchange network(s) contracted under new payment strategy, and increase meets or exceeds pre-determined performance goals: 4.5% credit

-Group 4: Covered California Performance Standards for Covered California Potential 15% Credit
+Group 4: Covered California Performance Standards for Covered California Potential 11.25% 2018, and 15% 2019 Credit

-С ustomer Service Measures Covered California Performance Requirements 4.1 Average Speed of Answer Expectation: 80% of calls answered in 30 seconds or less.
+Cı ustomer Service Measures Covered California Performance Requirements 4.1 Service Level Expectation: 80% of calls answered in 30 seconds or less.
+3.75% of total performance credit for this Group.
 Performance Level: <80%: 3.75% performance credit.
 80%-90%: no credit. >90%: 3.75% reduction in performance credit.
-4.2 Abandonment Rate (%) Divide number of calls abandoned by the number of calls offered to a phone representative.
+4.2 Abandonment Rate (%) 3.75% of total performance credit for this Group.
+Divide number of calls abandoned by the number of calls offered to a phone representative.
 Expectation: No more than 3% of incoming calls are abandoned in a calendar month.
 Performance Level: >3% abandoned: 3.75% performance credit.
 2-3% abandoned: no credit. <2% abandoned: 3.75% reduction in performance credit.
-4.3 Initial Call Resolution for Covered California Expectation: 85% of Enrollee issues will be resolved within one (1) business day of receipt of the issue Performance Level: <85%: 3.75% performance credit.
-85-95%: no credit. >95%: 3.75% reduction in performance credit.
-4.4 Complaint Resolution for Covered California Expectation: 95% of Enrollee complaints resolved within 30 calendar days.
+4.3 Implementation of Appeals Decisions 2018 Pilot Period - No Credit: Expectation: 95% of all applicable Administrative Law Decisions are submitted by the Exchange to Contractor for implementation within 7 business days of receipt from the January 1, 2018 - December 31, 2018 2019: 3.75% of total performance credit for this Group.
+California Department of Social Services.
+Performance Level: <95% submitted within 7 business days: 3.75% performance credit; 95% or greater submitted within 7 business days: no credit; 95% or greater submitted within 5 business days: 3.75% reduction in performance credit 4.4 Complaint Resolution for Covered California Expectation: 95% of Enrollee complaints resolved within 30 calendar days.
 Performance Level: <95% resolved within 30 calendar days: 3.75% performance credit.
 95% or greater resolved within 30 calendar days: no credit.
 95% or greater resolved within 15 calendar days: 3.75% reduction in performance credit